Student Return to Campus Plan

 COVID-19 Testing for Students

-This testing will be mandatory for students and will allow SUNY Schenectady to identify cases among students early on and take steps to prevent further spread of the virus.
-Face-to-face students will receive a scheduled day and time, via email, for their mandated test prior to the beginning of the spring semester.
+This testing will be mandatory for those students students and will allow SUNY Schenectady to identify cases among students early on and take steps to prevent further spread of the virus.
+Face-to-face students will receive a scheduled day and time, via email, for their mandated test prior to the beginning of the semester.
 Students who come to campus for other purposes, will be taken as a walk-in student, no appointment is necessary.

 Compliance with our campus safety requirements is mandatory.
 If a student refuses to comply with these requirements, they will be denied entry to the buildings and directed to leave the premises.
 Should they refuse, law enforcement will be contacted for assistance.
 Students who are sent home due to their refusal to these safety measures may also face additional code of conduct processes.